NextCenturyCorporation/itm-evaluation-server/README.md

 ```bash
 docker run -d -p 8080:8080 --name itm-server itm-server
 ```
-** Note, If setting `TA3_PORT` to anything other then the default requires the docker run command to expose those ports.
-Can write the above command as `$TA3_PORT:$TA3_PORT` however, this will not work if it is not set and won't default.

 ### Manual runs on separate instances
 If running the command instead of docker set the environment variables for: